microsoft/maro/docs/source/key_components/rl_toolkit.rst

 * ``SimplePolicyManager``, where the policies are updated within the manager itself, sequentially or in parallel through multi-processing;
 * ``DistributedPolicyManager``, which distributes policies amongst a set of remote compute nodes to parallelize policy update.

-Moreover, in ``data-parallel`` mode, each policy manager has an additional trainer(``grad_worker``) allocator, which provides a policy-to-trainer mapping.
-The trainer allocator performs auto-balance during training, by dynamically adjusting trainer number for policies according to the experience/agent/policy number.
+Moreover, in ``data-parallel`` mode, each policy manager has an additional worker(``grad_worker``) allocator, which provides a policy-to-worker mapping.
+The worker allocator performs auto-balance during training, by dynamically adjusting worker number for policies according to the experience/agent/policy number.

 .. image:: ../images/rl/policy_manager.svg